 Experts recommend that every 30 minutes, users change body position and take their eyes off their screens for a bit.
 Why not do this in sunlight or on a comfy sofa?

-To learn more about ergonomic office products, check out the link below.
+To learn more about selecting the best monitor arm or optimizing your ergonomic office setup, check out the link below.